revodavid/OpenAI-Lab-UCB/docs/00-Introduction.md

 2. [Explore Models](Explore-Models).
 Understand the natural language models available in OpenAI and Azure OpenAI Service.
 3. [Completions](Completions).
 Understand and experiment with prompts and completions.
 4. [Tokens](Tokens).
 Learn about tokens in OpenAI models.
-5. [Applications](Applications) [6 minutes].
+5. [Applications](Applications).
 Learn about applications of natural language generative AI models.
 6. [Conversations](Conversations).
 Use the Chat playground.
 7. [Prompt Engineering](Prompt-Engineering).
 Learn how to use prompt engineering to customize the behavior of the model.
 8. [Using the API](Using-the-API).
 Learn how to use the Azure OpenAI API.